 Yeah there sure are a lot of choices :lol:.
 I’ve started by going back to what I have and seeing what needs updating in Xampp.
 I’m currently a few versions behind (1.7 is that latest), and that will give me all the security patches and latest versions for PHP, MySql and Apache.
 Then I think it will be a matter of making sure I back up all the current content, delete everything and starting a fresh.

 I think I’ll go with the suggestion of the Saratoga scripts and templates.
-It will be worth putting a bit of time into getting it updated, and even though the learning can be quite steep its a good way of keeping the grey matter exercised :lol:
+It will be worth putting a bit of time into getting it updated, and even though the learning can be quite steep its a good way of keeping the grey matter exercised :wink: :lol: